robertgrzonka/github-api-cli/README.md

 > N/A right now.

-For now it would be better if you go to [Development][Development] and run it in `--dev` mode.
+For now it would be better if you go to [Development][#Development] and run it in `--dev` mode.

 ## [Code of Conduct][Contributors Guide]

 > Contributors: feel welcome, but...

 ...please before you'll make your first `Pull Request` make sure that you fully understand and agree Code of Conduct.
-In the world which we're living now it's crucial for me (and I hope to future society around my projects) that everyoneż will **respect** the others.
+In the world which we're living now it's crucial for me (and I hope to future society around my projects) that everyone will **respect** others.
 Thank you!

 <p align="center">
 	<img src="https://forthebadge.com/images/badges/built-with-love.svg" alt="ForTheBadge!" />